bATH RENOVATOR SYDNEY

 Our team can manage each step of the process for you from removing the existing bath to completing a full remodel in the room to give it a fresh new look.

-- Shower baths – are like inset baths but try and offer a two in one solution especially if space is limited.
+- Shower bath – are like inset baths but try and offer a two in one solution especially if space is limited.
 The downside to this design is the need to step over the bath to have a shower which could be a concern for elderly people or those with a disability.

 - Single or double-ended bath – whether you choose a freestanding or inset bath there are both single and double-ended versions available.
 A single-ended baths have taps and waste at one end while a double-ended bath has taps and waste in the centre.
 Your choice could depend on whether there is a need to move or alter existing plumbing or waste locations in the room, apart from aesthetics or style.